Unique Things to Do in Porto in One Day: Ribeira & Vila Nova de Gaia Guide

 It is one of the numerous buildings in Porto (as in the rest of Portugal) that have been decorated with traditional Portuguese tiles, azulejos, depicting scenes from major events in Portugal.

-You will now continue down to the Sé do Porto, Porto Cathedral.
-It is another magnificent building also adorned with white-blue tiles.
+Next, continue down to the Sé do Porto, Porto Cathedral — another magnificent building adorned with beautiful white and blue tiles.

 Porto Cathedral was originally a 12th-century construction and is thus one of the oldest structures still standing in Porto.
 Over the years, it has been interiorly redesigned with a Romanesque nave and choir and a baroque 17th-century apse.